10 Things You Didn't Know About Turkeys

 1. Turkeys Communicate in Complex Ways

-Animals are often thought of as voiceless, but they have plenty of ways to speak to each other — and turkeys are no exception.
+Animals are often thought of as voiceless, but they have plenty of ways to speak their minds to each other and to us—and turkeys are no exception.
 Turkey vocabulary includes 28 distinct calls, and turkeys can communicate their different meanings by varying delivery and intensity.

 2. Turkeys Learn From Each Other

-Culture amongst animals is defined as the ability to share and learn behaviors — information passed through generations, much like human families and communities.
+Culture among animals is defined as the ability to share and learn behaviors—information passed through generations, much like in human families and communities.
 Turkeys learn complex behaviors from each other.

 3. Turkeys Remember Others